Milford on Sea: Geography

 From most of the coast on a clear night, the conurbation of Christchurch, Bournemouth and Poole is visible from the coastal road and adjoining promenade and the brighter stars; in daytime the view extends in most weather conditions to the white cliffs and further part of the headland beyond of the Isle of Purbeck, a peninsula in Dorset.
 At the closer level Milford is on a broad sub-bay (Christchurch Bay), ended by the Bournemouth Bay headland and entrance to the harbour of Christchurch, which thus juts out little from this vantage point, Hengistbury Head, traversed by a regular foot ferry in most seasons.

 To the east in the parish, less than a mile from the nucleated village centre, is Keyhaven which has a boatyard and half of the Lymington-Keyhaven nature reserve (or Marshes): a raised sea wall path around migratory bird shallow lakes, cattle/rabbit meadow and diverse wetland including salt marsh.
 To its south Keyhaven Harbour is a natural lagoon extension of the biome, west of which Sturt Pond is its estuarine habitat extension.

 South of the lagoons leading to the harbour and close to town centre Sturt Pond is Hurst Spit, 2 km of almost all shingle, from the apex of which – Hurst Point – men stationed at Hurst Castle watched over and could bombard the Solent's western access.
 A seasonal ferry makes the trip across the lagoon/harbour mouth every 20–30 minutes.
 This saves the walk along the beach.
 The beach is mainly west, as cliffs of Milford rise, and is safe to walk so the accessible length of beach (including the southeast side of the spit) is 4.1 mi, to Barton-on-Sea Golf Course where the way, above and below cliff, become liable to closures from erosion.

 The beach has varying size shingle, beyond which is some inter-tidal sand.
 Facing this and the broad clifftop/lower town residential promenade are the Needles and rest of the north-western Isle of Wight.

+The western cliffs are accessed by flights of steps.
+In common with the flatter coast by the more commercial and eastern part of Milford, they have car parks with some facilities, which, along with many apartment blocks and houses, have close views of the Needles, which are the main, large chalk rocks immediately next to the Isle of Wight.